ChoiceOne Financial Services, Inc. (NASDAQ:COFS) Short Interest Up 52.0% in October

 Institutional Inflows and Outflows

-A number of institutional investors have recently made changes to their positions in COFS.
-MetLife Investment Management LLC bought a new position in ChoiceOne Financial Services in the 2nd quarter worth approximately $87,000.
-Citigroup Inc. bought a new position in ChoiceOne Financial Services in the 4th quarter worth approximately $83,000.
-Wells Fargo & Company MN increased its position in ChoiceOne Financial Services by 5,443.8% in the 2nd quarter.
-Wells Fargo & Company MN now owns 2,661 shares of the company’s stock worth $61,000 after buying an additional 2,613 shares during the period.
-California State Teachers Retirement System bought a new position in ChoiceOne Financial Services in the 2nd quarter worth approximately $53,000.
-Finally, Bank of America Corp DE increased its position in ChoiceOne Financial Services by 474.1% in the 1st quarter.
-Bank of America Corp DE now owns 1,952 shares of the company’s stock worth $49,000 after buying an additional 1,612 shares during the period.
-17.57% of the stock is owned by institutional investors.
+Institutional investors have recently bought and sold shares of the business.
+Advisor Group Holdings Inc. lifted its stake in ChoiceOne Financial Services by 468.6% in the 4th quarter.
+Advisor Group Holdings Inc. now owns 1,251 shares of the company’s stock worth $36,000 after purchasing an additional 1,031 shares in the last quarter.
+Bank of America Corp DE lifted its stake in ChoiceOne Financial Services by 474.1% in the 1st quarter.
+Bank of America Corp DE now owns 1,952 shares of the company’s stock worth $49,000 after purchasing an additional 1,612 shares in the last quarter.
+California State Teachers Retirement System purchased a new position in ChoiceOne Financial Services in the 2nd quarter worth approximately $53,000.
+Wells Fargo & Company MN lifted its stake in ChoiceOne Financial Services by 5,443.8% in the 2nd quarter.
+Wells Fargo & Company MN now owns 2,661 shares of the company’s stock worth $61,000 after purchasing an additional 2,613 shares in the last quarter.
+Finally, Citigroup Inc. purchased a new position in ChoiceOne Financial Services in the 4th quarter worth approximately $83,000.
+17.57% of the stock is owned by hedge funds and other institutional investors.

 ChoiceOne Financial Services, Inc operates as the bank holding company for ChoiceOne Bank that provides banking services to corporations, partnerships, and individuals in Michigan.
 The company offers various deposit products, including time, savings, and demand deposits, safe deposit, and automated transaction machine services.